 No matter what your goals and ambitions are without some level of commitment it’s hard to see how we can turn your dreams into reality.

-I believe that personal commitment is a fundamental value is a form of self-love?
+I believe that personal commitment is a fundamental value to form self-love.

 How Does Commitment As A Core Value